 Our client had pled to a wet reckless (Vehicle Code § 23103 pursuant to § 23103.5) after being charged with DUI.
-The plea bargain to a wet reckless included a three month alcohol awareness program (AB541) and a $390 fine, plus penalties and assessments, which boost the total payment to the Los Angeles Superior Court to nearly $2,000.
+The plea bargain to a wet reckless included a three-month alcohol awareness program (AB541) and a $390 fine, plus penalties and assessments, which boosted the total payment to the Los Angeles Superior Court to nearly $2,000.

 It was a very good plea bargain due to the facts of the case, which suggested the Long Beach Police Department officer had pulled over our client without a reasonable suspicion that she had violated any Vehicle Code.
 She was pulled over about two blocks, or about 100 yards, after turning right onto Ocean Boulevard from Pine Avenue.
 The officer claimed she was speeding 50 miles per hour and weaving in her lane, but our client did not have sufficient distance to reach such a speed, commit “pronounced” weaving (the legal standard under People v.
 Perez

 Our client, however, was offered a wet reckless if she did not file the motion to suppress.
 Greg explained the risks and the strength of such a motion.
-She agreed to the plea bargain, which included three years of summary probation.
+She agreed to the plea bargain, which included three years of summary, or informal, probation.

-Being on probation had meant she was ineligible for promotion at her job and she did not want to apply for new positions within the company because it would mean the employer would run a background check first and discover her conviction and that she was on probation.
-Consequently, she was in a holding pattern at work, not making much money.
+Being on probation (even informal probation) had meant our client was ineligible for promotion at her job and she did not want to apply for new positions within the company because it would mean the employer would run a background check first and discover her conviction and that she was on probation.
+Consequently, she was in a holding pattern at work, an employment purgatory, not making much money.

 At age 37, she was looking to buy a home and invest in her future.
 This wet reckless was her first criminal conviction and she quickly paid the court fees and fines and promptly completed the AB541 program.
 She now just had to wait for probation to end.